lucianopereira86/NetCore3-Heroku/README.md

 docker tag [MYAPP] registry.heroku.com/[MYAPP]/web
 ```

-Build the Dockerfile and push the image:
+Build the image locally and push it to Heroku's Container Registry:

 ```batch
 heroku container:push web -a [MYAPP]
 ```

-Release the image to deploy the app:
+Release the image on Heroku to be deployed:

 ```batch
 heroku container:release web -a [MYAPP]